Developers: Christian Whitehead,

-A callback to Sonic CD, Sonic says "I'm outta here!" and jumps offscreen, causing an instant game over (although the "Game Over" text does not appear).
-According to a developer, this was in pre-release demos but was disabled in the final game, probably for the demo to restart after the player leave the game.
+A callback to Sonic CD, Sonic says "I'm outta here!" and jumps offscreen, causing an instant game over.
+According to a developer, this was in pre-release demos but was disabled in the final game, probably for the demo to restart after the player leaves the game for too long.
 To activate it, edit the RAM memory at address 0A4D667 and change the value to 10.

-Interestingly, this can also be activated with Knuckles and Tails, though the outcomes differ.
-Knuckles will be swapped with various parts of his spritesheet and jump offscreen, causing a game over, while Tails' sprites also spaz out to different parts of his spritesheet, but does not jump offscreen.
+Interestingly, this can also be activated with Tails and Knuckles, though the outcomes differ: Knuckles will be swapped with various parts of his spritesheet and jump offscreen, causing a game over, while Tails' sprites also flip out to different parts of his spritesheet, but does not jump offscreen.

-Since it was only used in the demo, it may be possible that Tails and Knuckles was never supposed to "get outta there", because most of the demo is only Sonic on the Player One spot (Tails is later playable in the Nintendo Switch pre-release, but only as Player Two).
+Since it was only used in the demo, it may be possible that Tails and Knuckles were never supposed to use this behavior, because most of the demo is only Sonic on the Player 1 spot (Tails was later playable in the Switch demos, but only as Player 2).
 And the sprite was not allocated to do that, causing the sprites to freak out.

-The following strings are present in all language packs, but they're always in English:
+The following strings are present in all language packs, but are always in English.

 A simple test string.